-- a.
-"Children with special needs": The Lead Agency defines "children with special needs" as children with an identified disability, health, or mental health condition requiring early intervention, special education services under an Individualized Education Plan, or other specialized services and supports; or children without identified conditions, but requiring specialized services, supports, or monitoring.
+a) "Children with special needs":

+The Lead Agency defines "children with special needs" as children with an identified disability, health, or mental health condition requiring early intervention, special education services under an Individualized Education Plan, or other specialized services and supports; or children without identified conditions, but requiring specialized services, supports, or monitoring.
 The Lead Agency prioritizes child care services for children with special needs based on budget availability.
-Clients with children that have special needs will not be placed on a waitlist if one is implemented. - b.
-"Families with very low incomes": The Lead Agency defines families with very low income as those families at or below 100% of the FPL.
-If the number of eligible clients in this priority exceeds budget availability, the Lead Agency may maintain a waiting list. - 3.3.2 Identify how the Lead Agency will prioritize or target child care services for the following children and families:
+Clients with children that have special needs will not be placed on a waitlist if one is implemented.

+b) "Families with very low incomes":

+The Lead Agency defines families with very low income as those families at or below 100% of the FPL.

+3.3.2 Identify how the Lead Agency will prioritize or target child care services for the following children and families: